Rian1010/Language-Learners-App/README.md

 I tried using this function and forEach loop that I made by myself, but it would turn an entire paragraph to the colour that is supposed to be assigned to the word, instead of just the single word.
 Due to the little amount of time that I had left for this project, I did not continue trying it.

 Also, I want to add more content to the lessons in the future.
-I planned to add more than there currently are, but I did not manage to write more because of timing.
+I planned to add more than there currently are, but I did not manage to write more because of the short amount of time that I have left for this project.

 ## Process
 ### Flask